CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/workspaces/workspace/_index.md

 ---
 title: "Workspace"
 linkTitle: "Workspace"
-description: "Blocks that indicate a new workspace."
+description: "Blocks that represent a new workspace."
 ---